 Profit or loss is sensitive to higher or lower interest income from cash and cash equivalents, investment in securities, loans and accrued interest receivables and part of other assets and other liabilities as a result of changes in interest rates.
 Other components of equity change as a result of an increase or decrease in the fair value of the cash flow hedges of investment in securities and the fair value of investments measured at fair value through other comprehensive income.

-As at 31 December 2021, when the interest rate increases or decreases 50 basis point shift in yield curve given that all other variable remains constant, the impact to other components of equity decrease by Baht 43,447 million and increase by Baht 43,871 million, respectively (31 December 2020: decrease by Baht 41,243 million and increase by Baht 47,355 million, respectively).
-(No impact towards net profit and loss)
+As at 31 December 2022, when the interest rate increases or decreases 50 basis point shift in yield curve given that all other variable remains constant, the impact to other components of equity decreases by Baht 20,254 million and increases by Baht 22,931 million, respectively (31 December 2021: decreases by Baht 38,447 million and increases by Baht 43,871 million, respectively).
+The impact to net profit and loss decreases by Baht 15 million and increases by Baht 16 million, respectively (31 December 2021: No impact towards net profit and loss).

-Equity Price risk
+Equity price risk